Search

 Messages for Peter and Joy

-Keep your eyes peeled for the large golf ball that will be at the back of church.
+Keep your eyes peeled for the large handmade golf ball that will be at the back of church.
 Should you wish to, please put any messages or small cards/notes inside for Peter and Joy to enjoy reading once they retire next month.
 Please handle the ball with care as this has been handmade.
 Thank you.

 Collection for Peter and Joy